pythaiml/funAGI/README.md

 FundamentalAGI Project Setup

-codebase to create a simplified version called fundamentalAGI.py.
-This new script will use SocraticReasoning.py and logic.py with verbose logging to understand the export of the belief into ./memory/truth.
-This simplified version will omit reasoning.py and directly leverage the core logic and memory management.
-Here's how we will structure the project:
+codebase to create a simplified and fun AGI for fundamentalAGI basic reasoning. funAGI.py uses SocraticReasoning.py with logic.py with verbose logging to reason to truth as export of belief into ./memory/truth.
+This simplified version will omits reasoning.py and SimpleMind.py to directly leverage the core logic and memory management of the basic reasoning AGI.

+# project structure

     fundamentalAGI.py: Main script to run the AGI. agi.py: Core AGI logic.